irisnet/irishub/docs/cli-client/service.md

 ## iriscli-service-request

-Query a request by the request ID
+Query a request by the request ID.

 ```bash
 iriscli service request [request-id] [flags]